instacart/formula/docs/faq.md

 }
 ```
 Notice that the render model is no longer stored in the state, but instead constructed on each
-call to `evaluate` so that the callbacks are never stale.
+call to `evaluate` so that the listeners are never stale.